 In order to determine if the correlation is significant, the null hypothesis must be rejected.
 To begin, the null hypothesis always states that rpb equals zero.
 Any evaluation of a correlation begins with the disprovable statement that there is no correlation between the two variables.
 Although rarely stated explicitly, the research hypothesis is always formulated with the null hypothesis in mind.
 If the null hypothesis is rejected, the alternative or research hypothesis can be accepted, namely, rpb is greater or less than zero.
 Research hypotheses involving the point-biserial correlation will either be positive or negative.
 For example, Weine et al. (1998) predicted positive association between older age and post-traumatic stress disorder (PSTD) among Bosnia refugees.
 Older age refugees should show more instances of PTSD.
 In this case, rpb is greater than zero.

 where n is the number of cases, n-2 is the degrees of freedom, and r_pb is the point-biserial correlation coefficient calculated from (1) or a correlation calculator.
-A one-tailed t-test is used instead of a two-tailed t-test because correlations are almost always, though not necessarily, directional.
-That is, a given research or alternative hypothesis will usually state some variable is positively or negatively related to another variable as opposed to simply just being related.
+A one-tailed t-test is used when the correlation is predicted to be either positive or negative.
+That is, a given research or alternative hypothesis will usually state some variable is positively or negatively related to another variable as opposed to being non-directional.

 Using a table or t-statistic calculator, if the value of t obtained is less than the critical value for a one-tailed t-test for independent means associated with the degrees of freedom (n-2) then the null hypothesis cannot be rejected.
 If the value of t is greater than the critical value associated with the relevant degrees of freedom, then the null hypothesis can be rejected and the research hypothesis supported.
 Before locating the all-important critical value, the researcher must decide on the level of significance (usually p < .05).

 For example, let’s say someone hypothesizes that men prefer watching sports on television compared to women and formulates the hypothesis that being male is positively correlated with a preference for watching sports on television.
-Based on a sample of 18 participants (9 men and 9 women), this individual found the correlation between gender and preference for watching sports on television to be .40, indicating a moderate correlation.
+Based on a sample of 16 participants (8 men and 8 women), this individual found the correlation between gender and preference for watching sports on television to be .40, indicating a moderate correlation.
 But is this correlation significant?
-After all, a sample size of n=18 is fairly small.
+After all, a sample size of n=16 is fairly small.
 Using the t-statistic, the following t-value obtains:

-Importantly, the researcher’s hypothesis is not disproved, nor can a contrary conclusion be drawn that there is no preference for sports viewing when comparing men and women or women prefer watching sports.
+The researcher’s hypothesis is not disproved.
+In addition, a contrary conclusion cannot be drawn that there is no preference for sports viewing when comparing men and women or women prefer watching sports.
 Not supporting a given hypothesis is not the same as disproving it or supporting an opposite hypothesis.
 In this example, the correlation was indeed positive (.40).
 The sample size and correlation value, however, may not have been large enough in relation to each other.
 The research hypothesis may have been supported given a larger sample size.
 Of course, that is speculative.

 Let’s apply the ideas above to a fictional